The Dawn of Rock of Rock 'n' Roll, 1954-'59 ─ the Video

 The Class of 1960 was born on September 8, 1954, when most of us entered Oceanside Jr. High School.
 Just the night before, Alan Freed first picked up a microphone at WINS AM radio in New York, and started a musical and cultural revolution of unprecedented and as yet unsurpassed significance.
 Thus, like a twin, the birth of our great class has been inexorably associated with the dawn of rock ’n’ roll.

-Below, you can view the story of that beginning in an original, 13-minute, music video documentary that was made especially for us in conjunction with our 50-Year Grand Reunion, now available online here for viewing by everyone.
-(The window can be expanded for a full screen view by clicking at the lower right.)
-Please note that immediately after you click the "Play" button, you will only hear audio for the first 45 seconds until a still image appears followed shortly by the video presentation.
-Watch, and enjoy.
+By clicking below, you can view the story of that beginning in an original, 13-minute, music video documentary that was made especially for us in conjunction with our 50-Year Grand Reunion, now available online here for viewing by everyone.

 Explore the following links, and the countless others they will lead you to, to learn more about (or to hear some of) our early rock 'n' roll music and its great pioneers who were heroes to our generation.
 But once again, don’t forget to come back.